silentorb/business-solutions/continuous-signal-speculation.md

 ##### Rationing

-* If a signal's total adjusted losses are less than its total winnings, the limited funds are distributed across the winning positions, weighted by each position's collateral
+* If a signal's total adjusted losses are less than its total winnings, the limited funds are distributed across the winning positions
-  * Positions with more collateral will receive a higher percentage of their raw winnings
-* The rationing calculations are:
-  * **TODO:** This math needs more work, particularly needing to factor in the ratio of total adjusted losses to total winnings
-  * `total_collateral` = sum of collateral for all winning positions of the signal
 * For each position of that signal:
-    * `actual_winnings = raw_winnings * collateral / total_collateral`
+  * `actual_winnings = raw_winnings * total_adjusted_losses / total_winnings`

 ##### Payout